Windows Azure Execution Models

 - SharePoint Server

-After you deploy the VM based on the image and details you provided, Windows Azure creates an associated OS disk, and keeps it in your storage account.
+Each running VM has an associated OS disk, kept in a blob.
+When you create a VM using a gallery VHD, that VHD is copied to your VM’s OS disk.
 Any changes you make to the operating system of your running VM are stored here.
 For example, if you install an application that modifies the Windows registry, that change will be stored in your VM’s OS disk.
 The next time you create a VM from that OS disk, the VM continues running in the same state you left it in.
+For VHDs stored in the gallery, Microsoft applies updates when needed, such as operating system patches.
+For the VHDs in your own OS disks, however, you’re responsible for applying these updates (although Windows Update is turned on by default).

-You can manage running VMs using the Management Portal, PowerShell and other scripting tools, or directly through the REST API.
-(In fact, whatever you can do through the Management Portal, and more, can be done programmatically through this API and the tools.)
+Running VMs can be managed using the Management Portal, PowerShell and other scripting tools, or directly through the REST API.
+(In fact, whatever you can do through the Management Portal can be done programmatically through this API.)
 Microsoft partners such as RightScale and ScaleXtreme also provide management services that rely on the REST API.
-You can also use Remote Desktop to connect to the VM as you would any other server.

 Windows Azure Virtual Machines can be used in a variety of ways.
 The primary scenarios that Microsoft targets include these: